María Jesús Alegre: Career

 After practicing ballet, she began rhythmic gymnastics at the Club Cuartel de la Montaña in Madrid.
 This and the Club Moscardó were the only two Madrid gymnastics clubs that existed at the time.
 Later, Alegre was part of the first national rhythmic gymnastics team in Spain, created by the Royal Spanish Gymnastics Federation in 1974.
 The team's selector was the Bulgarian Ivanka Tchakarova, who had the help of Carmen Algora as a coach.
 At first they trained in the gym of the National Sports Delegation, where there was no carpet, and later they went to the Moscardó Gymnasium in Madrid.
 They also held several concentrations before the competitions, such as the ones they had in Pontevedra or in Sofia and Varna.
 In 1974 he participated in the Spain-Italy meeting in Madrid, her first international competition.

 At the end of April 1975, she participated in the 1st Spanish Rhythmic Gymnastics Championship, held in Madrid.
 In the same she won the silver medal, behind Begoña Blasco and tied with África Blesa.
 In the apparatus finals she won gold with hoop, ribbon and rope and bronze with clubs.
 In May 1975 she participated with Blasco and Blesa in the Corbeil-Essonnes tournament and the Stoudenska Tribouna Cup in Sofia.

 On 24 November 1975, at the World Championship in Madrid, she won the bronze medal in the All-Around, being the first official international medal in the history of the Spanish team and the only one in the individual All-Around to date.
-Later she also got bronze with both hoop and ball, and silver wth clubs.
+Later she also got bronze with both hoop and ball, and silver with clubs.
 The other Spanish representatives in the World Cup were Begoña Blasco, Africa Blesa and the Spanish group.
 Although the start of the competition was initially scheduled for 20 November, it had to be delayed due to the death of Francisco Franco.
 Alegre was then 17 years old.
 After this milestone, in 1976 she received numerous awards, such as the Sunbeam Trophy for the 2nd best Spanish athlete by Mundo Deportivo, or the Joaquín Blume Trophy for the best Spanish athlete under 22 years in the National Sports Awards, which she received from King Juan Carlos I. In an unofficial European Championships held in Vienna in April 1976 attended by the individual team, she was 9th.
 In May she went back with the rest of the individuals to the Stoudenska Tribouna Cup in Sofia, where she finished 18th.
 During the tournament she suffered an injury.
 That year she participated with her teammates in an exhibition at the opening of the Olympic Games in Montréal 1976.